frederic-perez/AmE-dictionary/data/dictionary.md

 __fatherland__ _n_ :astonished:
 __fathom<sup>1</sup>__ _v_ :five::hammer:
 __fathom<sup>2</sup>__ _n_ (fathoms)
+__fathometer__ _n_ :astonished: Depth finder for determining depth of water or a submerged object by means of ultrasound waves.
 __fathomless__ _adj_ __1__ Too deep to be fathomed or measured. :es: insondable __2__ Too obscure or complicated to be understood.
 __fatigue__
 __fatigues__ _n_ :four: Clothing worn by military personnel for labor or for field duty.